icd2k3/react-scroll-into-view-if-needed/README.md

 ## Standalone Version

-The standalone version does _not_ come bundled with [scroll-into-view-if-needed](https://www.npmjs.com/package/scroll-into-view-if-needed).
-Use this version if you'd like to maintain your own dependency for scroll-into-view-if-needed.
+The standalone version does **not** come bundled with [scroll-into-view-if-needed](https://www.npmjs.com/package/scroll-into-view-if-needed).
+Use this version if you'd like to maintain your own dependency for scroll-into-view-if-needed, or if you're already using scroll-into-view-if-needed in other areas of your project.

-ES version:
+**ES version:**

 `import ScrollIntoViewIfNeeded from 'react-scroll-into-view-if-needed/dist/es/standalone.js'`

-UMD version:
+**UMD version:**

 `import ScrollIntoViewIfNeeded from 'react-scroll-into-view-if-needed/dist/umd/standalone.js'`

 ## Optional Props